-At December 31, 2021, we employed 140 individuals, including 138 total full-time employees worldwide.
-Of the full-time employees, 89 were located in Greater China (Hong Kong, China, and Taiwan), 26 in the Americas (United States, Canada, Cayman Islands, and Peru), four in Europe, five in India, five in Malaysia and Singapore, two in South Korea, three in Russia, three in Japan, and one in Vietnam.
+At December 31, 2022, we employed 140 individuals, including 136 total full-time employees worldwide.
+Of the full-time employees, 88 were located in Greater China (Hong Kong, China, and Taiwan), 27 in the Americas (United States, Canada, Cayman Islands, and Peru), six in India, five in Europe, four in Malaysia and Singapore, and two in each of South Korea, Russia and Japan.